-Beginning at ground level, this course reviews the basic importance of individual Bible study with the aim of teaching others.
+Beginning at ground level, this course reviews the basic importance of individual Bible study and then the methodology and preparation for teaching others effectively in Bible study classes.
 Instruction and discussion develop three key steps to effective study: observation, interpretation, and application.
 (Fall/Even Years)

-Urban Leadership TM252
+TM252 Urban Leadership

 This course teaches students how to examine and take care of their soul in order to be people with the ability to lead in difficult places in the world.
-The goal is to develop leaders who have a true sense of self, become aware of God's transformative invitation and become leaders who value "being" instead of "doing".
+The goal is to develop leaders who have a true sense of self, become aware of God's transformative invitation, and become leaders who value "being" instead of merely "doing".
 (Summer)